 It’s hard to keep full control over your gun at all times.

-Especially if you’re a mom of young kids, this is not the concealed carry option for you.
+If you’re a mom of young kids, there’s an added concern with having a gun in your purse.
+I mean, I don’t like my son digging in my purse and do my best to keep it out of his reach – but as I said, distractions happen.
+It would be hard to maintain constant vigilance over a concealed carry purse to the extent it’d be necessary with a toddler.is is not the concealed carry option for you.
 Again, I’d like to think I’m pretty good about watching my purse and keeping my son out of it.
 But I also find him digging in it more than I’d like… and I also use it as a tool to keep him from opening the door when I’m trying to pee in a public bathroom.

 I’m totally an advocate for women carrying firearms – but the convenience of concealed carry purses just aren’t worth the risks.
 There are other options that work much better 🙂